hanbrianlee/hanbrianlee.github.io/index.md

 Hi!

 I'm Brian Lee.
 I'm a Korean/Canadian aspiring to be the deep learning guru in self driving technologies and humanoids.

-My favourte quote is from "The Alchemist":
-If you really wish for something, the universe will conspire to help make me achieve it"

 If you'd like to find out more about me, click on [About me/Docs](/docs/) on top where you can find about my experiences, career path, and other hobbies that I enjoy!